Want to adopt?

 - the making of an adoption order must be clearly preferable to any other action that can be taken by law.

 Following an adoption order the child will become a legal member of the adoptive family and:

 - have the same rights and responsibilities as any other child in the adoptive family

 - can take, and legally use, the adoptive family’s last name

 - will have an automatic right to inherit the property of the adoptive parents, just like any other children in the adoptive family

 - their adoptive parents will be able to make all the parental decisions about the child’s upbringing

-- will no longer be under the parental responsibility of the Minister for Family and Community Services (FACS).
+- will no longer be under the parental responsibility of the Minister for Communities and Justice (DCJ).

 Birth parents will always have a biological and emotional connection with their child, but after adoption, they stop being legally related to them.
 Although the legal relationship changes, it does not need to stop them from having a relationship or an ongoing connection with their child.